 In warm, dry, frost-free climates, these plants are interesting vines for clothing screens, porches, fences, and other supports.
 They grow well in greenhouses under conditions that suit many cacti and succulents.

-Stephanias thrive in sunny locations and grow well in greenhouses where the minimum winter night temperature is 50 to 60 °F (10 to 16 °C) and the day temperature a few degrees higher.
+Stephanias thrive in sunny locations and grow well in greenhouses where the minimum winter night temperature is 50 to 60 °F (10 to 16 °C) and the day temperature is a few degrees higher.
 These plants need well-drained soil, full sun, and airy, not excessively humid conditions.
-From the time new growth begins in spring until stems and foliage die down in fall, they need moderate watering, enough to keep the soil evenly moist but not saturated.
+From the time new growth begins in spring until the stems and foliage die down in fall, they require moderate watering, just enough to keep the soil evenly moist but not saturated.
 During their winter dormancy, water should be withheld entirely.
 Do not overwater, as the caudex will rot, and your plant will die.

 Propagation